-Network meta-analysis (NMA) is a standard statistical method used in health technology assessments (HTA) that combines results from different studies within a network of evidence to estimate the relative difference in treatment effect.
-NMA methodology is an active area of research and new methods are continually being developed to address new problems or to extend existing models.
+Network meta-analysis (NMA) is a standard statistical analysis method used in health technology assessments (HTA) for regulatory approval.
+It combines results from different studies within a network of evidence to estimate the relative difference in treatment effect of drugs or medical devices.
+NMA methodology is an active area of research design in pharma research as well as medical device research.

 - How these new methods have been received by the National Institute for Health Care and Excellence (NICE).